 Who is an unqualified practitioner?

-Unqualified practitioners are persons who engage in legal practice, or hold out that they are entitled to do so, when they are not the holders of a current solicitor’s Practising Certificate.
+Unqualified practitioners are persons who engage in legal practice, or hold out that they are entitled to so engage, when they are not the holders of a current solicitor’s Practising Certificate and not entitled to engage in legal practice.

 What are the penalties?